-Such an anti-abuse provision also exists in respect to the tax on securities accounts, for example, to prevent that the tax can be avoided when a securities account is split for tax purposes only.
+Such an anti-abuse provision also exists in respect of the tax on securities accounts, for example, to prevent the tax being avoided when a securities account is split for tax purposes only.

 Belgium also introduced a similar anti-abuse provision for inheritance tax purposes.
-The tax administration circulated a
+The tax administration circulated a blacklist and a whitelist of legal acts that, in principle, are considered to be either tax abuse or not tax abuse.

-'blacklist' and a 'whitelist' of legal acts that, in principle, are considered to be either tax abuse or not tax abuse.
 Further, certain gifts qualify as fictitious legacies, meaning that they will be taxed in the estate of the donor.